Monday, 14 April 2014

 First, during the 1890s, and even going back as far as, at least, the 1870s, there was a vast wave of Asian immigration that took place in both the U.S,A, and Britain, particularly.
 This prompted a prodigious sense of xenophobia among Americans and Brits.
 They even referred to the massive immigration as "The Yellow Peril".
 So there was an extreme invasion of what would have seemed like untethered exoticism from "the other".
 A popular comic strip character of the time was called "The Yellow Kid", which alluded to the new, but tasteless and sensationalized, journalism that sprouted like a vile weed in the 1890s within the pages of Joseph Pulitzer's New York World and William Randolph Hearst's New York Journal newspapers as they viciously battled each other for circulation supremacy.

 The literary movements of the time during the fin de siècle were: Realism, Naturalism, Symbolist, and Decadent.
-The Decadent movement (a name originally given by some critics as a negative criticism against the perceived literary trends happening then), particularly, provided a key literary magazine during the mid-90s, published in London, and co-edited by renowned illustrator, and memorable contributor, Aubrey Beardsley.
+The Decadent movement (a name originally given by some critics as a negative criticism against the perceived literary and art trends happening then), particularly, provided a key literary magazine during the mid-90s, published in London, and co-edited by renowned illustrator, and memorable contributor, Aubrey Beardsley.
 The magazine was called The Yellow Book.
 It is popularly associated with famed Decadent writer and wit, Oscar Wilde, but he never actually made a contribution to the magazine.
 However, his association is understandable because it was from his famous 1891 novel, The Picture of Dorian Gray, that provided the name for The Yellow Book.
 The phrase actually refers to a strange novel mentioned in Wilde's famous book.
 That particular "strange novel" actually exists, and was originally published in France in 1884.
 The novel in question is J.K.
 Huysmans' A Rebours (i.e., Against Nature, or Against the Grain).
 It's a very important novel, historically speaking, and is usually considered the "decadent novel" par excellence.

 Huysmans' novel tells the peculiar and insular story of a well-to-do dandy-aesthete called Jean des Esseintes, who leads a leisurely existence merely indulging his passion and preoccupation with great modern literature and poetry and art, to the detrimental consideration of his loathing for bourgeois society and its repressive niceties.
 Des Esseintes forgoes both religion, and nature itself, for his ideal world of "art for art's sake" (a phrase immediately associated with Wilde and his fellow "decadents").
 The novel expresses an emerging attitude that overtook much of the latter part of the 19th century in conjunction with the mounting dissipation of religious belief and faith, particularly among the artists and writers and philosophers of the day, namely Friedrich Nietzsche, who, in his 1882 book, The Gay Science, officially declared that "God is dead".
 This monumentally controversial, and flagrantly misunderstood (perhaps willfully), claim has continued to haunt and incense the Western world ever since, still reeling from the undulating repercussions of said declaration whatever signs were, and are, showing apparent religious sustainability.
 The general collective belief in God, that sustained the Western world since the fall of Rome, has never recovered, nor will it ever, in my opinion.
 The initial crucial breach from belief in God was actually done in the 16th century (by the "bifurcation of human consciousness" alluded to in Frank Kermode's 1957 book, The Romantic Image, and Copernicus' discovery of Heliocentrism in our solar system, just to name two colossally important factors); only started being viscerally felt in the 17th (i.e., Shakespeare's great tragedies, especially Hamlet, the mourning plays in German Tragic Drama and Rembrandt's paintings, for instance); and acknowledged in the 18th (i.e., the Enlightenment/Age of Reason), where, finally it was accepted in the 19th century by the Realists, Symbolists, Naturalists, Decadents and philosophers.